vyos/vyos-documentation/docs/system/user-management.rst

    will use the nearest interface address pointing towards the server - making it error prone on e.g. OSPF networks when a link fails and a backup route is taken.

+.. hint:: If you want to have admin users to authenticate via RADIUS it is essential to sent the ``Cisco-AV-Pair shell:priv-lvl=15`` attribute.
+Without the attribute you will only get regular, non privilegued, system users.

 Login Banner